How DebugAI Reads Your Entire Codebase Before You Hit Debug

 You get:

-Try it free — install DebugAI from the VS Code Marketplace and run your first debug session in under 2 minutes.
+Install DebugAI from the VS Code marketplace.
+Run your first debug session in under 2 minutes.
+Free tier includes 5 sessions per day, no credit card needed.

 Debug faster starting today.